wiklish/wiklish/bwr/bells/index.md

 library (dumb javascript algorithms for expanding place notation), and the UI.
 The UI at least will need to be totally scrapped if I'm going to build the final version of the app.

+Ideally it will let you specify methods by name, and have lots of settings for interaction including automatic and interactive types.